Caverna (board game): Expansions and reimplementations

-The game received two major expansions, Caverna: The Forgotten Folk in 2018 and the upcoming Caverna: Frantic Fiends, which is scheduled for release in 2022.
+The game received two major expansions, Caverna: The Forgotten Folk in 2018 and Caverna: Frantic Fiends in 2022.
 Originally a fan project on BoardGameGeek, Forgotten Folk was designed and refined together by Alex Wilber and Uwe Rosenberg.
 The expansion implements eight additional species, each with variable, distinctive abilities, and was nominated for the Gra Roku Best Expansion award for 2020.

-A stand-alone two-player variant, Caverna: Cave vs Cave, was released in 2017 as an accessible version of the original.
+A stand-alone two-player variant, Caverna: Cave vs. Cave, was released in 2017 as an accessible version of the original.
 The game received generally positive reviews, with The Opinionated Gamers describing it as a "streamlined, quick-playing version of Caverna".

 Reception

 Caverna received favourable reviews, winning numerous awards including Board Game Quest Awards Best Strategy/Euro Game and Guldbrikken Best Adult Game Winner.
 Comparisons to Agricola are generally positive, with The Boardgame Detective stating, "In contrast to Agricola, Caverna feels like much more of a ‘sandbox’ game, with many options and many paths to victory."
 Similarly, Board Game King also believed Caverna to be distinctly different and more enjoyable, calling it "a better-balanced game" than Agricola.
 Hexagamers praised both games, but noted that Caverna "is a lot looser and free in what you can do".
 Caverna's worker placement mechanism and its complexity have also been met positively, with The Cardboard Quest describing it as "the quintessential modern Euro" and praised its diversity of actions; however, it was also criticised for a lack of tension.
 The game also ranks as one of the top games on Board Game Geek.

+In a review of Caverna: The Cave Farmers in Black Gate, John ONeill said "the game is simple at heart, but with a delicious opportunity for play complexity — and a very different take on traditional fantasy."